 As with any meteor shower, you don’t have to look at its radiant, because meteors can appear in any area of the sky.
 Just remember, these meteors are radiating from Cygnus, which is high in the sky in the evening this month.
 So it’s best not to look for meteors while standing up.
 Instead, observe from a reclining chair or from a blanket on the ground.
 Lie back!
 Relax!
 And look casually overhead for the meteors.
 Taking a relaxed pose like this will let you cover more area of the sky, increasing your probability of seeing some meteors.

-Bottom line: The Chi Cygnids is a strange meteor shower that is more active every five years, and 2025 is one of those years.
+Bottom line: The Chi Cygnids are a September meteor shower that shows increased activity every 5 years.
+And 2025 is one of those years!
 Observing info here.